hrvthzslt/personal-site/content/posts/cunarvim.md

 I just need to build and run this image, and I can use Lunarvim in a container.
 Building is as simple as: `docker build -t cunarvim .`.
 This command builds an image with the cunarvim tag.

 The next step is to run it with `docker run -it --rm -v $(pwd):/project cunarvim`.
-This command is a bit more interesting; it runs the container and attaches the working directory as a volume.
+This command is a bit more interesting, it runs the container and attaches the working directory as a volume.
 This way, I can edit files in the container.
 I would also add an alias to my `.bashrc` or `.zshrc` file:

 ```bash
 alias cvim='docker run -it --rm -v $(pwd):/project cunarvim'